 Easy Homemade Aioli (All-i-oli/Alioli)

-Mince the garlic.
+- Mince the garlic.
 Add 1 egg, a dash of salt (around 1/2 tsp. to start), and a dash of your oil of choice into a mixing container for a hand-held blender.

 I have to admit that I prefer the traditional aioli, but haven’t been able to master the art of making it myself.
 I have accidentally made it a few times when making salad dressings with my food processor, and even once or twice with my handheld blender, so even that is possible!
 (It just never seems to happen when you want it to.) 😉

 Meanwhile, this easy aioli recipe is a great alternative.
 It is much better than anything you can buy in the stores, and when you make it yourself, you can control your ingredients and keep the artificial ingredients and hydrogenated oils out!